 tp tate@programs security checks

-tate@programs ~/tools/agent-security-drill prompt injection / governance / audit
+tate@programs ~/tools/agent-security-drill MCP / runtime / audit

 privacy